Bengilly/Dodgem/README.md

 # Dodgem

-Small game created in Unity where the user controls an avatar and has to dodge objects and collect powerups.
+Unity game where the user controls an avatar and has to dodge objects and collect powerups.